awaisayub149/auth-frontend/README.md

 Logout: Users can log out to end their authenticated session.

 ## Installation
+* Clone the repository git@github.com:awaisayub149/auth-frontend.git.
-* Copy code
+* cd auth-frontend.
+* nvm use 16 (Node version 16).
-* npm install
+* npm install.

 ## Usage
+* Stop/kill the port 3000:
 * Start the development server:
-* npm run dev
+* npm run dev.
 * Open your browser and navigate to http://localhost:3000.

+## Usage
-Use the provided login form to log in with a valid username and password.
+* Use the provided login form to log in with a valid username and password.

-Access the protected routes and see how the authentication mechanism works.
+* Access the protected routes and see how the authentication mechanism works.

 ## Routes
 * Login: /